Web of Science: Coverage

 There is a significant and positive correlation between the impact factor and CiteScore.
 However, an analysis by Elsevier, who created the journal evaluation metric CiteScore, has identified 216 journals from 70 publishers to be in the top 10 percent of the most-cited journals in their subject category based on the CiteScore while they did not have an impact factor.
 It appears that the impact factor does not provide comprehensive and unbiased coverage of high-quality journals.
 Similar results can be observed by comparing the impact factor with the SCImago Journal Rank.

-Furthermore, as of September 3, 2014 the total file count of the Web of Science was 90 million records, which included over a billion cited references.
-This citation service on average indexes around 65 million items per year, and it is described as the largest accessible citation database.
+Furthermore, as of September 2014, the total file count of the Web of Science was over 90 million records, which included over 800 million cited references, covering 5.3 thousand social science publications in 55 disciplines.

 Titles of foreign-language publications are translated into English and so cannot be found by searches in the original language.

 In 2018, the Web of Science started embedding partial information about the open access status of works, using Unpaywall data.

+While marketed as a global point of reference, Scopus and WoS have been characterised as "structurally biased against research produced in non-Western countries, non-English language research, and research from the arts, humanities, and social sciences".

-After the 2022 Russian invasion of Ukraine, on March 11, 2022, Clarivate – which owns Web of Science – announced that it would cease all commercial activity in Russia and immediately close an office there.
+After the 2022 Russian invasion of Ukraine, on 11 March 2022, Clarivate – which owns Web of Science – announced that it would cease all commercial activity in Russia and immediately close an office there.